 b) Targeted sample collection locations – Ethiopia, Uganda, Kenya, Malawi, South Africa, India, Australia

-The project objective is to confirm the species and identify the possible origin of an invasive pest of groundnuts in East Africa, Groundnut leafminer (GLM).
+Description: The project objective is to confirm the species and identify the possible origin of an invasive pest of groundnuts in East Africa, Groundnut leafminer (GLM).
 GLM is a high-impact pest of groundnuts, a staple crop in much of Africa.
 The pest had been identified on the basis of morphological characters as Aproaerema modicella (Lepidoptera: Gelechiidae), after being detected in 1998 on groundnut in Uganda (Page et al., 2000).
 A. modicella is endemic in South and SE Asia and more prominently in South India, where it severely damages groundnuts and has been a pest for more than 20 years (Amin and Mohammad, 1980; Shanower et al., 1993).
 However, when Buthelezi et al. (2012) sequenced the mtDNA CO1 of groundnut leafminer specimens collected from six sites in South Africa and compared them with reference sequences in BOLD (Barcode of Life Database), the sequences of 70% of the South African specimens matched with A. simplexella.
 Aproaerema simplexella (Walker) had never been reported in Africa.
 A. simplexella is known to be a pest of soybean (and not of groundnuts) in Australia.
 Our objective is to confirm the species, and thereby identify the possible origin, of groundnut leafminer populations in East Africa.

+Collaborators:

 - Ethiopia: Dr. Muluken Goftishu Muleta, Assistant Professor of Entomology, College of Agriculture and Environmental Sciences, Haramaya University

 - Uganda: Dr. Moses Biruma (Program leader, oilcrops) and Mr. Dennis Gayi (entomologist), NaSARRI (National Semi Arid Resources Research Institute)